JasonTuyen/personal-site/src/pages/posts/nobletricksters.md

 Creating videos for Noble Tricksters was pretty straightforward.
 We just got together to play games and then I would edit out the interesting parts and put things together.
 [You can click here to go to our YouTube channel and see my editing skills.](https://www.youtube.com/channel/UCUzAAvRtuSh6q2MI3jy52Dw/featured)
-As a result I learned how to use Sony Vegas and Adobe Premiere Pro, and I even [recently put these skills to use in a School Club Project](https://www.youtube.com/channel/UCU8LhZGkKsmXddsQjARLmsA)
+As a result I learned how to use Sony Vegas and Adobe Premiere Pro, and I even [recently put these skills to use](https://www.youtube.com/channel/UCU8LhZGkKsmXddsQjARLmsA) for my University's Pilipino Culture Night.
-***So learning new skills is not only fun but also a good way to enter new opportunities.***
+***So not only is learning new skills fun but it's also a good way to recieve new opportunities.***

 With the clothing brand it required a little more work than video creation.
 The major issue was money, to start a clothing brand requires money to buy the shirts.